 Patrons who read Braille can also use the IOS app and website with a connected Braille display.

-When a patron wishes to order one of the books that appears in Talking Book Topics, the NFB-NEWSLINE app and website can send the book annotation to them via email to forward to their Reader Adviser for processing.
+When a patron wishes to order one of the books that appears in Talking Book Topics, the NFB-NEWSLINE app and website can send the book annotation to them via email to forward to their Reader Advisor for processing.
 For patrons who do not use email, the system is designed to read the book order number slowly so they can better understand the number to provide it to their Reader Advisor.

 To sign up for NFB-NEWSLINE, visit www.nfbnewsline.org, or call your local library.